Bentipe/gantt-chartmeleon/README.md

 Notes:
 - Tasks operate via segments only.
 The task’s overall start/end are always computed as the min/max over its segments.
-- If a task is provided with only start/end, it will be converted into a single-segment task internally.
+- Milestones should be provided with a single segment where start === end (zero-duration).

 ### Segmented Tasks